dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 @ref:[Knora API v2 schemas](introduction.md#api-schema).
 The simple schema
 is easier to work with, and is sufficient if you don't need to query anything below the level of a Knora value.
-If your query needs to refer to list nodes, you must use the complex schema.
+If your query needs to refer to list nodes or standoff markup, you must use the complex schema.
 Each query must use a single schema, with one exception (see @ref:[Date Comparisons](#date-comparisons)).

 Gravsearch query results can be requested in the simple or complex schema;